Courtney in Yadkin County, North Carolina — The American South (South Atlantic)

 Erected 1964 by NC Archives and Highway Departments.
 (Marker Number M-4.)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Yadkinville (approx. 4.9 miles away); Second Yadkin County Jail (approx. 5 miles away); Raiding Huntsville (approx. 6.4 miles away); Historic Huntsville Methodist Church (approx. 6.4 miles away); Shallow Ford (approx. 7.4 miles away); Stoneman's Raid (approx. 7.4 miles away); The British Army (approx. 7.7 miles away); Flat Rock Baptist Church (approx. 7.8 miles away).
+Yadkinville (approx. 4.9 miles away); Second Yadkin County Jail (approx. 5 miles away); Raiding Huntsville (approx. 6.4 miles away); Historic Huntsville Methodist Church (approx. 6.4 miles away); Daniel Boone / Greene and Cornwalis (approx. 7 miles away); Shallow Ford Stoneman's Raid (approx. 7.4 miles away); The British Army (approx. 7.7 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 Clingman and Stoneman in Huntsville